-The system automatically selects a low recharge setting for the lasers but you can modify them manually via the TURRETS tab in the SSD.
+PTA automatically selects a low recharge setting for the lasers but they can be manually set via the TURRETS tab in the SSD.
 The intensity setting affects both firepower and recharge rate of the turrets.
 At min setting, it recharges at 1.5 the time but has 1/4 the power and range.
 The penalty at high fire rates is compensated for by increased rate of fire greatly improving the chances of a hit on smaller objects.

 Power allocation for these turrets is controlled by the primary, secondary and auxiliary turret arrays.
-Some CCs have one or all three of these systems depending on the number of turrets they have.
-If a turret system is not functional or has no power allocation, the turrets controlled by those systems will NOT fire

-The turrets are distributed across the three turret systems.
+Some craft have one or all three of these systems depending on the number of turrets they have.
+If a turret system is not functional or has no power allocation, the turrets controlled by those systems will NOT fire The turrets are distributed across the three turret systems.
+For example: